THE WRIGHT BROTHERS AND ENTREPRENEURSHIP

 The Press

-The Press – John Jonelis
+The Press – jaj

 Newt goes on: “And I’ve been trying to figure out for the last several months how to get this across clearly to the American people.
 You need visionaries.
 Without vision, the people perish.
 You need somebody who understands that you get to these aircraft by starting.
 And you start somewhere with something that doesn’t look very big and isn’t very effective.